Wildhoney/Switzerland/README.md

 }));
 ```

-> **Note:** You could test the `error` middleware yourself by manually raising an error: `throw new Error('Uff...');`.
+> **Note:** You could test the `rescue` middleware yourself by manually raising an error: `throw new Error('Uff...');`.

 Using the above middleware chain we can successfully render the alternate HTML if an error is thrown in any of the subsequent middleware &ndash; especially in our `font` middleware function.
-Without specifying the `error` middleware an uncaught error will be raised in development, and both in development and production an empty `<span />` rendered which highlights the importance of correct error handling.
+Without specifying the `rescue` middleware an uncaught error will be raised in development, and both in development and production an empty `<span />` rendered which highlights the importance of correct error handling.

 ### Applying Styles